Vishnu Malla: Ancestry

 Vishnu Malla traced his lineage from Srinivasa Malla.
 Srinivasa Malla had a daughter named Manimati.
 Manimati's children were Indra Malla, and Punyamati.
 Punyamati married Darasimha and they were the parents of Vishnu Malla.

 Reign

 He strengthened his political powers by marrying Chandralakshmi, daughter of Jagajjaya Malla, the King of Kantipur.
-Kantipur and Patan once jointly invaded Bhadgaon and occupied some areas around Sanga which Bhadgaon later re-acquired with the help of Tanahun.
-It was during the time of Vishnu Malla that Gorkha and Tanahun started intervening in the politics of Kathmandu Valley and would end after being annexed by Prithvi Narayan Shah, king of Gorkha.
+Kantipur and Patan once jointly invaded Bhadgaon and occupied areas around Sanga which was later retaken with the help of Tanahun.
+It was during the time of Vishnu Malla that the Gorkha Kingdom and Tanahun started intervening in the politics of Kathmandu Valley and would end after being annexed by Prithvi Narayan Shah, the Gorkha king.

-He built and renovated several religious monuments.
-He also frequently donated generous grants to temples and guthis.
+Vishnu Malla built and renovated several religious monuments.
+He frequently donated generous grants to temples and guthis.

 Succession

-Vishnu Malla did not have any children and had adopted his wife's brother Rajya Prakash Malla as his successor.
-Rajya Prakash succeeded Vishnu Malla after the latter's death in 1745.
+Vishnu Malla did not have any children and adopted his brother-in-law, Rajya Prakash Malla, as successor.
+Rajya Prakash was the third son of Jagajjaya Malla, the King of Kantipur, and had previously been expelled from his family's kingdom by his brother Jaya Prakash Malla, who succeeded their father as the king of Kantipur.
+Rajya Prakash succeeded Vishnu Malla to the throne of Patan after Vishnu's death in 1745.